triberraar/go-battleship/README.md

 ## How to deploy

-Make sure the frontend in built, and run `git push heroku master`.
+Make sure the frontend is built, commit to master, and run `git push heroku master`.
 You can then open the webpage by running `heroku open` and view the logs with `heroku logs --tail`.